AUDIE CORNISH, HOST:

 Among the things House Republicans are asking for in the ongoing spending battle is an elimination of health benefits for members of Congress and their staff.
 As the law now stands, congressional staff are required to buy their health insurance on the Affordable Care Act exchanges and the federal government will help pay for their plans.

 House Republicans say that kind of assistance amounts to a special subsidy.
 But as NPR's Ailsa Chang reports, taking away the health benefit would amount to a large pay cut.

-ROCHELLE DORNIER: I really resent being used as a pawn in this political game.
+ROCHELLE DORNATT: I really resent being used as a pawn in this political game.

-CHANG: If the measure passes, Dornier must retire by December 31st to retain her current health benefits for the rest of her life.
+CHANG: If the measure passes, Dornatt must retire by December 31st to retain her current health benefits for the rest of her life.
 Right now, the federal government contributes more than $5,000 a year to her health plan.
-Dornier is 58, and says when she budgeted out the next several years of her life, she had assumed that money would always be there.
+Dornatt is 58 and says, when she budgeted out the next several years of her life, she had assumed that money would always be there.